sam-ayo/regpo/README.md

 # MUN Course Registration Checker to check courses for after the waitlist has been dropped

-"After cloning, create a `config.yml` file with the same content as `config.example.yml` and input your own values.
+After cloning, create a `config.yml` file with the same content as `config.example.yml` and input your own values.

 Create a Resend account.